calvindotsg/financial-modelling/README.md

 - **Firestore document database schema**: Each ticker symbols is stored in a separate Firestore collection.
 Each collection contains documents of stock price data, with ISO 8601 date string as document id and fields storing stock price data.
 - **Data Processing**: The retrieved data is cleaned and processed to calculate various metrics like closing price, percentage change, holding period yield, holding period return, and portfolio value assuming an initial investment of $1000.
 - **Main Execution**: The main block of the notebook orchestrates the reading of ticker symbols and the retrieval of stock data for each symbol.
 The results are then appended to a list and printed in JSON format.

+## CI/CD Overview
+This project retrieves, cleans, and analyzes historical stock data.
+The project adopts the following CI/CD features to ensure code and documentation quality and reliability:

+- **Static code analysis with Qodana by JetBrains**: This tool checks and improves the code that performs the data retrieval, processing, and analysis of stock data.
+This includes suggestions to improve upon code quality, security, and duplication issues.
+The project follows strict type annotations and PEP 8 coding style conventions.
+- **Project and source code documentation with Sphinx and numpy style docstrings**: This documentation explains the purpose, logic, and implementation of data handling and analysis in various modules.
+It uses Sphinx to generate HTML documentation from docstrings in a standard format for scientific and numerical projects.
+- **Sphinx build hosting with GitHub Pages and Cloudflare CDN**: This feature makes the documentation accessible and available for users and developers who want to learn more about this project and its results.
+It hosts static websites from this GitHub repository and uses a custom domain: https://model.calvin.sg to deliver web content faster and more securely.
+- **Workflow automation and configuration management with GitHub Actions and Infrastructure as Code**: This feature manages and automates the CI/CD workflows and ensures that the code and documentation are always in sync with the latest changes.
+It uses GitHub Actions to run the static code analysis tool and deploy the Sphinx build onto GitHub Pages.

 ## Getting started
 To use this project, follow these steps: